jofrysutanto/windsor-doc/docs/blueprints.md

 - it lets you modify each cloned fields attributes
 - it is easier to resolve the right field names to use
-- it provides easier way to include/exclude and re-order cloned fields
+- it provides an easier way to include/exclude and re-order cloned fields

-## Getting started with blueprint
+## Getting started with a blueprint

 To use blueprints, start by creating a blueprint file within your `acf-yaml` directory:
 ```yaml